Hi-Fi murders

-The Hi-Fi murders were the torture and killings of three people during a robbery at the Hi-fi Shop, a home audio store in Ogden, Utah, on the evening of April 22, 1974.
-Several men entered the Hi-fi Shop shortly before closing time and began taking hostages; two would survive but with severe life-changing injuries.
-Violence included kicking a pen into an ear and the brutal rape of an eighteen-year-old girl who was later shot in the head.
-The hostages were also forced to drink a corrosive drain cleaner, causing burns to their mouths and throats.
-The crime became notorious for its violence and accusations of racial bias in the Utah judiciary.
+The Hi-Fi murders were the torture of five people resulting in three deaths during a robbery at the Hi-Fi Shop, a home audio store in Ogden, Utah, United States, on the evening of April 22, 1974.
+Several men entered the Hi-Fi Shop shortly before closing time and began taking hostages.
+They forced their victims to drink corrosive drain cleaner, which the perpetrators believed would fatally poison their hostages, but instead caused burns to their mouths and throats.
+Further violence included kicking a pen into an ear and the brutal rape of an eighteen-year-old woman, before three of the victims were fatally shot.
+The two surviving victims were left with life-changing injuries.

-Police only had enough evidence to convict three enlisted United States Air Force airmen: Dale Selby Pierre, William Andrews, and Keith Roberts.
-Pierre and Andrews were both sentenced to death and executed for murder and aggravated robbery, while Roberts, who had remained in a getaway vehicle, was convicted of robbery.
+Police only had enough evidence to convict three enlisted United States Air Force airmen: Dale Selby Pierre, William Andrews, and Keith Roberts; the three others involved were never caught.
+Pierre and Andrews were both sentenced to death and executed for murder and aggravated robbery, while Roberts, who had remained in a getaway vehicle, was merely convicted of robbery.
+The crime became notorious for its extreme violence and later accusations of racial bias in the Utah judiciary.

 Robbery

-On April 22, 1974, Pierre, Andrews, Roberts, and three other men drove in two vans to the Hi-Fi Shop at 2323 Washington Boulevard, Ogden, just before closing time.
+On April 22, 1974, Dale Selby Pierre, William Andrews, Keith Roberts, and three other men drove in two vans to the Hi-Fi Shop at 2323 Washington Boulevard, Ogden, just before closing time.
 Four of the group entered the shop brandishing handguns, while Roberts and another man remained with the vehicles.
-Two employees, Stanley Walker, aged 20, and Michelle Ansley, aged 18, were in the store at the time and were taken hostage.
+Two employees, Stanley Walker, aged 20, and Sherry Michelle Ansley, aged 18, were in the store at the time and were taken hostage.
 Pierre and Andrews took the two into the store's basement and bound them.
 The gang then began robbing the store.

-Later, a 16-year-old boy, Cortney Naisbitt, arrived to thank Walker for allowing him to park his car in the store's parking lot as he ran an errand next door.
-He was also taken hostage and tied up in the basement with Walker and Ansley.
+Approximately an hour into the robbery, a 16-year-old boy, Cortney Naisbitt, who dropped by to thank Walker for allowing him to park his car in the store's parking lot earlier that day as he ran an errand next door, was also taken hostage and tied up in the basement with Walker and Ansley.
 Later that evening, Orren Walker, Stanley Walker's 43-year-old father, became worried that his son had not returned home and went to the store.
 Cortney Naisbitt's mother, Carol Peterson Naisbitt, also arrived at the shop later that evening looking for her son, who was late getting home.
-Both Orren Walker and Carol Naisbitt were taken hostage and tied up in the basement.
+Both Orren Walker and Carol Naisbitt were taken to the basement and tied up.
+This brought the total number of hostages to five.